 The most common type of back pain is termed non-specific, meaning that no medical reason has been found to explain the discomfort.
-The best advice in these situations is to keep moving and doing daily activities, and to exercise.
+The best advice in these situations is to keep moving, do daily activities, and to exercise.
 However, pain is a barrier to exercise, especially when vigorous in nature, as people may believe that this will aggravate their back problem.

-Pilates that targets these elements may require no further modification for those with non-specific LBP, however, others may require additional tailoring options to ensure comfort and adherence to the programme.
+Pilates exercises that target these elements may require no further modification for those with non-specific LBP, however, others may require additional tailoring options to ensure comfort and adherence to the programme.
 The recommended Pilates exercises below are therefore grouped according to the target element.
-As well as this, the exercises have a range of tailoring solutions for specific challenges faced by those performing Pilates exercises with LBP.
+As well as this, the exercises have a range of tailoring solutions for specific challenges faced by those performing Pilates exercises with low back pain.

 Try using a block or two under their bottom, checking that the spine is not flexed.
 If it is, opt for a standing trunk rotation, or a more passive alternative such as supine knee drops; both knees rolling to one side simultaneously and the arms moving in opposition.